jippi/scm-engine/docs/configuration.md

 A list of emails that should be ignored when considering user activity.
 Default: `[]`

 **NOTE:** If a user do not have a public email configured on their profile, that users activity will never match this rule.

+## `include[]` {#include data-toc-label="include"}

+!!! question "What are includes?"

+    `scm-engine` has support for importing some (or all) of its configuration from other repositories.

+!!! note "The `scm-engine` API token MUST be able to read the content of the referenced projects via the API"

+!!! abstract "Limitations and restrictions of remote included configuration files"

+    This is immensely useful if you want to share configuration between many projects, like a centralized `scm-engine-library` project with common patterns and configuration files.

+    * Only `actions` and `label` configurations keys are supported in included configuration files.
+    * Nested/Recursive includes are NOT support.
+    * Merging/overriding configurations are NOT supported; included configuration will always append to the existing configuration.
+    * All included files MUST exist and be valid; any missing file or invalid configuration will result in failure.
+    * `scm-engine` will read all files from a project in a single request where possible; up to 100 files are supported.
+    * `scm-engine` do NOT cache any remote configuration files; they are always read during evaluation cycle.

+!!! example "Example 'include' configuration loading 4 files from the 'platform/scm-engine-library' project"

+    ```yaml
+    include:
+      - project: platform/scm-engine-library
+        files:
+          - label/change-type.yml
+          - label/last-commit-age.yml
+          - label/need-rebase.yml
+          - life-cycle/close-merge-request-3-weeks.yml

+      label:
+        - ....

+      actions:
+        - ...
+    ```

+### `include[].project` {#include.project data-toc-label="project"}

+The GitLab repository slug to read configuration files, like `example/project`.

+### `include[].files` {#include.files data-toc-label="files"}

+The list of files to include from the project.
+The paths must be *relative* to the repository root, e.x. `label/some-config-file.yml`; NOT `/label/some-config-file.yml`

+### `include[].ref` {#include.ref data-toc-label="ref"}

+Optional Git reference to read the configuration from; it can be a tag, branch, or commit SHA.

+If omitted, `HEAD` is used; meaning your default branch.

 ## `actions[]` {#actions data-toc-label="actions"}